 Outlaw Arts functions as a community of artists.
 Revenue is raised from students and artists who pay fees to use the studio (and to a lesser degree fundraisers and sales of collaborative or donated works of art).
 We have no employees, and all our revenue is invested back into the studio to pay for rent, utilities, tools, clay, glazes, as well as kiln and other maintenance.
-Artists interested in working with us should know that our studio is not equipped to support production potters starting their own businesses.
+Artists interested in working with us should know that our studio is NOT equipped to support clay artists starting their own businesses.
 We are a wonderful place for beginners who want to learn a new skill, serious hobbyists without their own studio, and those who want to collaborate with and learn from fellow clay artists.

 What we Offer

 We used to be focused on teaching, and classes took up most of our studio time and attention, which was great, but had its shortcomings.
 We still offer children’s classes, but no longer offer adult classes, date night’s or drop-ins.
 Our focus now is on independent studio time with an emphasis on collaboration.
 To this end, we use a membership model, which requires a preliminary introduction period, before allowing independent access to the studio.
 The purchase of a 6-pass card ($240) is your first step.
 After completing your 6-week Pre-Membership Training class series, you can choose one of two options: Purchase a 10-pass card ($400) and sign up for workshops or independent studio time, (marking your card each time you come into the studio), or you can sign up for a Working Membership ($230 on the first of each month) for unlimited visits to the studio, in exchange for a weekly studio maintenance job and leadership responsibility.